TEALSK12/introduction-to-computer-science/project_4.md

 3.  **Required Checkpoints**

-    1. Be able to select a secret word, keep track of which letters have been guessed, determine if each letter guessed is in the secret word or not, and announce the current status of the word, showing letters that have been guessed and blanks for other letters.
+    1. Be able to select a secret word, keep track of which letters have been guessed, determine if each letter guessed is in the secret word or not
+    2. Be able to  announce the current status of the word, showing letters that have been guessed and blanks for other letters.

-    2. Be able to play a full game of Hangman, identify correct and incorrect letters, display the hangman figure, and inform the player whether they have won or lost.
+    3. Be able to play a full game of Hangman, identify correct and incorrect letters, display the hangman figure, and inform the player whether they have won or lost.

 ## Grading Scheme/Rubric